Luke-TE/comsoc-discord-bot/README.md

 ## PSA: This bot does not represent my or any of the developers' beliefs and is meant primarily as a humorous coding project.

 # Linux Installation instructions
-Install Python 3.7
 sudo apt install python3.7
-Install Pip, Python's package manager sudo apt install python-pip
+sudo apt install python-pip
 python3.7 -m pip install virtualenv virtualenv bot-env source bot-env/bin/activate

-python3.7 -m pip install discord python3.7 -m pip install pytest python3.7 -m pip install pytest-asyncio
+python3.7 -m pip install -r requirements.txt

 deactivate